rwinlib/gcc-4.9.3/readme.md

 etc) will need a rebuild.
 Shared libraries (DLL files) and plain C libraries should be unaffected.
 The good news is that the new tool chain is more standard, reliable and performant.
 This makes porting packages to Windows easier than before.
-Moreover, upgrading the tool chain in the future should be much less painful than this time.
+Moreover, future upgrades of the tool chain should be much less painful than this time.

 ### Introduction